Research

 8. Supersingular mass formulas for modular curves, with Santiago Arango-Piñeros and Sun Woo Park (in progress).

 7. Local-global principle for stacky curves, with Juanita Duque-Rosero, Chris Keyes, Manami Roy, Soumya Sankar and Yidi Wang (in progress).
-In this project, we use étale descent theory on a stacky curve to characterize local and global solutions to spherical generalized Fermat equations, which leads to asymptotic results on the number of such stacky curves satisfying the local-global principle for integral points.
+In this project, we use tools like étale descent on stacky curves to characterize local and global solutions to spherical generalized Fermat equations; this leads to asymptotic results on the number of fibres in a fibration of stacky curves which satisfy the local-global principle for integral points.
 Produced:

 6. Rings of mod p modular forms, with David Zureick-Brown (in progress).
 In this project, we use the stacky structure of modular curves in characteristic p (see Project 3) to give a presentation for rings of mod p modular forms.
 We also characterize ethereal modular forms geometrically.
 Produced: